jayuchawla/animate_charts/README.md

     -   Parent table (country wise recent data) and writing to csv file
     -   Extract links from each cell and append to end of csv row
     -   Enabled caching by introducing a class parameter (cached -> enabled by default)

+## Data Merging
+-   Required Data format:
+    -   Each row is a year
+    -   Each column is a country
+    -   Each cell is yearly value for that specific country